It usually indicates that there is a misalignment between the two eyes.

 - Ocular rotations do not show substantial limitations or over-performance of the vertical muscles of the eye, as seen with vertical muscle paresis.

 - Patients with oblique muscle paralysis tend to have a substantial difference in a vertical deviation between right and left gaze.

 - These patients do not spontaneously assume a head tilt to fuse and do not exhibit objective or subjective torsional diplopia.

 Hirschberg and Krimsky tests

-While the patient is asked to view an illuminated light source, the deviation of the corneal light reflection from the center of the pupil is estimated.
+While the patient is asked to view an illuminated light source, the corneal light reflection deviation from the pupil’s center is estimated.